tddiaz/money-transfer-service/README.md

 * The given amount that will be received by the beneficiary account is already converted base on the its currency.
 * The given amount that will be deducted from payee's account is already calculated, and is equivalent to the converted amount that the beneficiary account will be receiving.
+* For simplicity, accounts are assumed to be on the same bank and will be updated on a single transaction
 ### Technologies used
 * Java 11
 * Micronaut -